Natalia Pankova

 Natalia Yurievna Pankova (Russian: Наталия Юрьевна Панкова; born 28 June 1965, Nizhny Novgorod) is a Russian artist, art manager, member of the Russian Union of Artists, chairperson of the Executive Committee of the Nizhny Novgorod, Russian Art Foundation, and Counselor to the Representative of the Ministry of Foreign Affairs of Russia in Nizhny Novgorod, Master of Arts.

 Biography

 Natalia Pankova was born in the city of Gorky (now known as Nizhny Novgorod) in 1965.
 She was educated at the Gorky Art School and the Moscow External University of the Humanities.

-Since 1988, she has held exhibitions in Moscow and Nizhny Novgorod, and participated in international projects in Spain, Luxembourg, Great Britain, Austria, Hungary, and Algeria.
-She has shown personal exhibitions in Moscow (Central Artist's House, Institute of Arts Studies, State Duma and others), Nizhny Novgorod (Nizhny Novgorod State Museum of Fine Arts, Nizhny Novgorod Exhibition Center and others), Samara, Saransk, Cheboksary, Sarov, and internationally in Luxembourg, London, Vienna, Budapest, Algiers, Annaba and Constantina.
+Since 1988, she has held exhibitions in Moscow and Nizhny Novgorod and participated in international projects in Spain, Luxembourg, Great Britain, Austria, Hungary, and Algeria.
+She has shown personal exhibitions in Moscow (Central Artist's House, Institute of Arts Studies, State Duma and others), Nizhny Novgorod (Nizhny Novgorod State Museum of Fine Arts, Nizhny Novgorod Exhibition Centre and others), Samara, Saransk, Cheboksary, Sarov, and internationally in Luxembourg, London, Vienna, Budapest, Algiers, Annaba, and Constantina.